SAP-samples/teched2022-XP280/exercises/ex3/README.md

 To enable the **Release** stage in your SAP Continuous Integration and Delivery job, you need the name of the node for the upload to SAP Cloud Transport Management as well as a service key to authenticate your pipeline against it.
 We will provide these values to you.

 1. In the **Release** stage in your job details, switch on **Upload to Cloud Transport Management** using the toggle.
-2. Enter the name of the node for the upload to SAP Cloud Transport Management, which in this case is DEV.
+2. Enter the name of the node for the upload to SAP Cloud Transport Management, which in this case is `DEV`.
 3. For **Service Key**, click on the drop-down arrow and then choose **Create Credentials**.
 As a result, the **Create Credentials** window pops up.
 4. In another browser window, open the SAP BTP cockpit and navigate to the subaccount in which you’ve created an instance for SAP Cloud Transport Management.
 5. From the navigation area, choose **Spaces** and select the space in which you’ve created the Cloud Transport Management instance.